Empowering Caregivers of Children with Disabilities

 Why do I need an advocate?

-1. Get expert help developing, reviewing, or challenging your child's IEP or 504 Plan.
+1. You want or need expert advice in developing, reviewing, or challenging your child's IEP or 504 Plan.

 2. Your child isn't receiving related services (OT, Speech, Language) they may need.